-If there is a nomination from the floor, use the following: PRESIDENT: The chair recognizes the person making the nominations.
+If there is a nomination from the floor, use the following: PRESIDENT: The chair recognizes the person making the nomination.
 "Yes, would you please state your name and nomination?"

 MEMBER: "My name is \\\\\\.
 I would like to nominate \\\\\\ for

-PRESIDENT: Ask the nominee "Do you consent to the nomination?"
+PRESIDENT: Ask the nominee, "Do you consent to the nomination?"
 If the nominee is not in attendance, ask the person who made the nomination, "Do you have the nominee's consent?"
 NOMINEE: Will give their consent or indicate consent of the nominee.

 PRESIDENT: "\\\\\\ has been nominated.
 Are there any further nominations?"
 Continue until there are no other nominations.
-"Hearing no other nominations, the chair declares the nominations closed.
+"Hearing no other nominations, the chair declares nominations closed.
+The nominating committee chair (or their designee) will have two minutes to speak on behalf of the slated nominee.
+Our additional nominees will each have two minutes to speak, in order of their nomination, to their qualifications" If a slated candidate prefers, they may speak on their own behalf.
+If a candidate is not present, the person who nominated them may speak on their behalf.